A scarf can provide the answer to many wardrobe problems!

 The Problem

 The problem with boxy, unisex tees is actually in more than one place.
-First we have the obvious lack of definition around the waist–that dreaded straight line from shoulder to hips, that does little show our natural curves.
+First we have the obvious lack of definition around the waist–that dreaded straight line from shoulder to hips, that does little to show our natural curves.
 But the sleeves are another issue for many of us.
 They’re too wide, unfitted.
 If we try to put a sweater or sweatshirt over them, those sleeves bunch up and are uncomfortable.

 Fixes for the Bottom Hem